buhrmi/buhrmi/README.md

 ## Hi there

-I'm a web developer from Germany working on startup ideas and [drum and bass event](https://twitch.tv/followthebass).
+I'm a web developer from Germany working on passion projects and [drum and bass events](https://twitch.tv/followthebass).

 ### Current projects